eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 | Mouse movement| Rotate view in `ego` mode (with eye position as pivot point)                                                                     |

 Open the viewport editor using the ![Open_viewport_editor.gif](images/Open_viewport_editor.gif "Open viewport editor") button.
-The camera position itself is listed in the left column wheras right "LookAt" coordinates define the target to look at.
+The camera position itself is listed in the left column whereas right "LookAt" coordinates define the target to look at.
 "LookAt" coordinates are normalized to length 1 by OSG automatically.

 Interacting with network elements and vehicles works like in the 2D view: Context-dependent options are available by RMB click on the object to inspect.

 ## Rendering statistics
 OSG draws some rendering statistics (e.g. frames per seconds) on top of the 3D view by pressing the `I` key.
-Pressing the key multiple times will unveal different statistics and finally hide them again.
+Pressing the key multiple times will unveil different statistics and finally hide them again.

 ## Automatically generated 3D environment
 Only some of the regular network components have been ported to the 3D view (yet).
 Currently the following are displayed: